dokku/dokku/docs/development/plugin-triggers.md

 ### `backup-export`

-- Description: Used to backup files for a given plugn.
-If your plugn writes files to disk, this plugn trigger should be used to echo out their full paths.
-Any files listed will be copied by the backup plugn to the backup tar.gz.
+- Description: Used to backup files for a given plugin.
+If your plugin writes files to disk, this plugin trigger should be used to echo out their full paths.
+Any files listed will be copied by the backup plugin to the backup tar.gz.
 - Invoked by: `dokku backup:export`
 - Arguments: `$VERSION $DOKKU_ROOT`
 - Example: